What is Sterling Silver?

-Sterling Silver is 92.5% Pure Silver
+Sterling Silver is Not Solid Silver

 Fine .999 silver has a purity of 99.9% with less than 1% other metals.
 This type of silver is extremely soft which makes it unsuitable for use in many household items and most jewellery.

 Most countries around the world have their own system for hallmarking sterling silver.
 Hallmarks are used to indicate purity, to identify the silversmith or company who made the product or to document the date and/or location of manufacture.